nock/nock/README.md

 ### `enable_reqheaders_recording` option

-Recording request headers by default is deemed more trouble than its worth as some of them depend on the timestamp or other values that may change after the tests have been recorder thus leading to complex postprocessing of recorded tests.
+Recording request headers by default is deemed more trouble than it's worth as some of them depend on the timestamp or other values that may change after the tests have been recorder thus leading to complex postprocessing of recorded tests.
 Thus by default the request headers are not recorded.

 The genuine use cases for recording request headers (e.g. checking authorization) can be handled manually or by using `enable_reqheaders_recording` in `recorder.rec()` options.